Jen-Ashishali/archive-data-analytics/README.md

 The **act** phase.
 Based on the characteristics of casual riders;

-   - Make membership plans more attractive by increasing flexibility in pricing plans that Casuals can take advantage of e.g., Monthly Membership plans, Weekend only Membership plans
+   - Improve membership plans by increasing flexibility in pricing plans that Casual Riders can leverage e.g., Monthly Membership plans, Weekend only Membership plans
    - Campaign should be done in periods with high ride activity for casuals e.g., Summer Months (May-September).
    - Ads should be placed in strategic areas e.g., leisure sites like parks, cyclistic docking stations

 Evaluate impact of analysis in 6 months

+### 7.2.
+Credits
+I was able to complete this project by combining knowledge from Google Data Analytics Course, Python Documentation, and online search in google and stackoverflow.